openkfw/d4dtools/docs/climate-resilience/fact-sheets-cres/communication.md

 The chosen **license model of eLearning tools** must ensure sufficient access to the eLearning tool (ideally open-source).
 The license must also ensure that students may reasonably use the learning materials for private study.
 The PEA has to warrant that constraints of the respective license agreement are complied with - for example, that inadmissable copying of material is prevented ([RMMV Guidebook Section 2.2.2.](https://www.kfw-entwicklungsbank.de/Service/Publications-Videos/Publications-by-topic/Digitalisation/RMMV-Guidebook/)).

 The personal data of the students must only be collected and processed to the extent necessary for the training purpose.
 The eLearning tool must have adequate **security to protect the collected personal data** of the students, such as their names and addresses.
-Flawed or inadequate data security puts the rights of participants at risk, who should enjoy robust data protection allowing them to freelyl use the eLearning tool without fear of negative personal consequences [RMMV Guidebook Section 2.3.1.](https://www.kfw-entwicklungsbank.de/Service/Publications-Videos/Publications-by-topic/Digitalisation/RMMV-Guidebook/)
+Flawed or inadequate data security puts the rights of participants at risk, who should enjoy robust data protection allowing them to freely use the eLearning tool without fear of negative personal consequences [RMMV Guidebook Section 2.3.1.](https://www.kfw-entwicklungsbank.de/Service/Publications-Videos/Publications-by-topic/Digitalisation/RMMV-Guidebook/)

 See also [Collaboration](../../general/collaboration.md) and [E-learning tools](../../general/elearning.md)